 The situation is more difficult for mothers who give birth, and must cope with the health consequences of childbirth and recovery in addition to new parental roles.
-Eligible graduate students employed as Graduate Student Research Assistants who experience the health consequences of pregnancy, childbirth, and related conditions will be excused from their regular duties as GSRAs for a period of up to six weeks.
+Eligible graduate students employed as Graduate Student Research Assistants who experience the health consequences of pregnancy, childbirth, and related conditions will be excused from their regular duties as GSRAs for a period of up to six weeks, eight weeks for the birth parent.
 During this period, they will continue to receive their salary or stipend, benefits, and associated tuition support.
 Most granting agencies provide for a limited period of reduced activity due to health or personal issues.
-If the regulations of the funding agency allow a six week period of reduced activity and absence, the grant will continue to pay the student's support.
-If the granting agency regulations do not permit this, or if project deadlines require that a temporary replacement be hired to cover the student's absence for six weeks, the student's salary or stipend and benefits will be paid by the Childbirth Accommodation Fund at the Rackham Graduate School.
-Tuition costs associated with the GSRA appointment will not be reimbursed by the Fund because the accommodation period is limited to six weeks.Please Note
+If the regulations of the funding agency allow a six-week period, eight weeks for the birth parent, of reduced activity and absence, the grant will continue to pay the student's support.
+If the granting agency regulations do not permit this, or if project deadlines require that a temporary replacement be hired to cover the student's absence for six weeks, eight weeks for the birth parent, the student's salary or stipend and benefits will be paid by the Childbirth Accommodation Fund at the Rackham Graduate School.
+Tuition costs associated with the GSRA appointment will not be reimbursed by the Fund because the accommodation period is limited to six weeks, eight weeks for the birth parent.Please Note

 The Childbirth Accommodation Fund supports only students who meet the eligibility requirements, who give birth, and who have appointments as GSRAs in the academic semester(s) in which the Parental Accommodation period occurs.